hg42/uxregexp/README.md

 ## current

+* added example for RunKit
-The latest addition in regexp-tree package 0.1.23 allows duplicate group names, so it's back to the current version.
+* The latest addition in regexp-tree package 0.1.23 allows duplicate group names, so it's back to the current version.
 Thanks Dmitry Soshnikov for his work on that.

 ## purpose